sakshisingh1809/lichtblyck_forecasting/README.md

 ```

 (Note that the 'simple row-average' of the price is the incorrect 28.75 Eur/MWh, instead of the (correct) weighted average of 30 Eur/MWh.)

+---

+---

+Implementation details

+# Extended `pandas` functionality

+* The `DatetimeIndex` is extended with a `.duration` property, which returns the difference between the current timestamp and the next timestamp (i.e., the duration of its values) in hours.

+  This removes the necessity of adding a dedicated column to the dataframe just to store this type of data.
+Which is data that is more closely linked to the index anyway.

+* `DataFrame` and `Series` are extended with a `.q` property, which returns a Series with the quantity [MWh] of each timestamp.
+It calculates these by, for a DataFrame, multiplying its column `'w'` with the `index.duration`.
+And for a Series, multiplying it with the `index.duration`, if its name is `'w'` or starts with `w_`.

+  This removes the necessity of creating and storing both power [MW] and quantity [MWh] columns, which are redundant.